 The bill of lading evidences a contract for carriage, obliging the carrier to deliver cargo against that document.
 Aside from charter parties, bills of lading are a fundamental element of cargo claims under English law.
 A common basis for English law cargo claims is the breach by the carrier of their duty under Articles III.1 or III.3 of the Hague-Visby Rules, namely a failure to exercise due diligence to make the vessel seaworthy or a failure to care for the cargo properly.

-Pursuant to the Carriage of Goods by Sea Act 1992, which is applicable to bills of lading, sea waybills and ships' delivery orders, title to sue is vested in the 'lawful holder' of the bill of lading.
-The lawful holder is the person who becomes the holder of the bill in good faith, that is, a consignee or endorsee (following a valid endorsement, or chain of endorsements) in possession of the bill.
-The Court of Appeal confirmed that a bank that is the pledgee of goods under a letter of credit can also be classed as a lawful holder of the bill of lading, because it is entirely entitled to those goods.
+Pursuant to the Carriage of Goods by Sea Act 1992, which is applicable to bills of lading, sea waybills and ships' delivery orders, title to sue is vested in the lawful holder of the bill of lading.
+The 'lawful holder' is the person who becomes the holder of the bill in good faith, that is, a consignee or endorsee (following a valid endorsement or chain of endorsements) in possession of the bill.
+The EWCA confirmed that a bank that is the pledgee of goods under a letter of credit can also be classed as a lawful holder of the bill of lading, because it is entirely entitled to those goods.27

 The party that is potentially liable for the cargo claim under the bill of lading is the carrier stated under the bill.
 Typically, this is the shipowner or head time charterer.
 English law will generally give effect to 'identity of carrier' and demise clauses in bills of lading, which seek to make clear that it is the shipowner that is to be regarded as the carrier under the bill, although the issue of on whose behalf the bill has been signed will also be an important factor in deciding who is actually the carrier.